fabioricali/nuk/README.md

 <script src="vendors/react-x.x.x/umd/react.production.min.js"></script>
 ```

-PS: if it doesn't already exist, a configuration file called nuk.json will be automatically created.
+PS: if it doesn't already exist, a configuration file called `nuk.json` will be automatically created.
 This serves as
+a configuration.

-a configuration and for keeping track of installed packages too.
+**Please don't remove** `nuk-lock.json` useful for keeping track of installed packages.

 You can also install multiple packages
 ```